Pumpkin Seed Oil Nutrition and Dosage

 At least a teaspoon each time would be a good dosage for this purpose.
 Consult a knowledgeable healthcare professional if you are being treated for prostate problems, but pumpkin seed oil has no regularly reported side effects.

 Pumpkin seed oil is becoming more popular and is now possible to get it in a much greater variety of brands and at a better price than ever before.
-The page on where to find it online has both gourmet roasted Styrian and raw organic options, as well as capsules and extracts.
+The page on where to find it online has both gourmet roasted Styrian and raw organic options, as well as the best capsules and extracts.

 I’d appreciate hearing from anyone who has been taking pumpkin seed oil for a while and your thoughts on what kind of effects it has had on your health.